Keto flu sucks. Let’s just be honest about it - but understanding keto flu symptoms and remedies makes all the difference.

 When to See a Doctor

-- Severe dehydration signs (dark urine, dizziness when standing)
+- Severe dehydration signs - dark brown pee, dizziness when standing, rapid heartbeat

 The Timeline: What to Expect